 Priced from Rs 28.19 lakh onwards

 (Rs 32.
 Ninety-seven lakh for the 3.2-liter diesel), the Endeavour competes with traditional rival Toyota Fortuner (Rs 29.84 lakh onwards; also to be had in petrol for Rs27.Eighty-three lakh).
 Other picks are Honda CR-V (`30.67 lakh onwards; also in petrol for Rs 28.27 lakh), Mahindra Alturas G4 (Rs 27.7 lakh onwards, most effective in diesel), Skoda Kodiak (Rs 35.37 lakh onwards, simplest in diesel), and Volkswagen Tiguan (`28.07 lakh onwards, simplest in diesel).
-The first 4 are seven-seaters, whilst the latter two are 5-seaters.
+The first 4 are seven-seaters, while the latter two are 5-seaters.

 Prices are ex-showroom.